Embedded Teachable Machine

 Once it reboots, capture a photo with this command:

 You should see a camera image displayed for about 5 seconds and then it will write a file called

 3.4: Install the Edge TPU library

 This command should only print "OK".
-If you receive any errors, refer back to the setup guide.
+If you receive any errors, make sure the previous step completed successfully.